Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 • Frost resistance.

-The first step is to correctly determine the location of the future barn.
-Arrange so as not to damage the landscape design of the site, for comfortable operation or on soil unsuitable for planting.
+First of all, you need to correctly determine the location of the future shed.
+Place it so as not to damage the landscape design of the site, for comfortable use or on soil unsuitable for planting.

 Then you can start choosing the type of base.